MicrosoftDocs/ATADocs/ATADocs/Understand/working-with-ata-console.md

     > [!NOTE]
     > You have to log in with a user who is a member of the local administrator group OR of the  Microsoft Advanced Threat Analytics Administrators group.

-## ATA Console elements
+## The ATA Console

-The ATA Console provides you a quick view of all suspicious activities in chronological order and enables you to drill into details of any activity or perform actions such as adding additional notes to the activity.
+The ATA Console provides you a quick view of all suspicious activities in chronological order.
+It enables you to drill into details of any activity and perform actions based on those activities.
 The console also displays alerts and notifications to highlight problems with the ATA network or new activities that are deemed suspicious.

 These are the key elements of the ATA console.

 ### Attack time line

-This is the default page you are taken to when you log in to the ATA Console.
+This is the default landing page you are taken to when you log in to the ATA Console.
 By default, all open suspicious activities are shown on the attack time line.
 You can filter the attack time line to show All, Open, Dismissed or Resolved suspicious activities.
 You can also see the severity assigned to each activity.

 ![ATA attack timeline image](media/attack-timeline.png)